BurnsProjects/AnnoCalc/index.md

 ### Privacy

 I will save emails you send me in order to answer them.
-I will never publicate the content of this emails.
+I will never make the content of this emails public or use it to spam on you.

 I do not save or collect data of any kind from you.
 Whether Apple does you have to look up with their privacy policy.